C(NN)FD -- a deep learning framework for turbomachinery CFD analysis

 These six values fully define the flow condition at each mesh node and can be used to calculate all the other flow variables available in the CFD solution.
-The CFD mesh for each simulation consists of more than one million nodes, while the post-processed domain includes only 16 thousand nodes, it contains all the information required for the engineering assessment of interest.
-The data is stored in a tensor of shape $(4\times64\times64\times6)$, where each dimension represents the number of axial locations, tangential nodes in the mesh, radial nodes in the mesh and number of variables respectively.
+The CFD mesh for each simulation consists of more than one million nodes, yet the post-processed domain includes only 16 thousand nodes, while containing all the information required for the engineering assessment of interest.
+The data is stored in a tensor of shape $(4\times64\times64\times6)$, where each dimension represents the number of axial locations, tangential and radial nodes in the mesh, and number of variables respectively.
 While the current work considers only a single compressor geometry and operating point, the variation in clearance itself leads to a significant impact on the flow field.
-An overview of the impact of tip clearance variations on the flow field is presented in Fig. \ref{fig:BiggestSmallest_Vx} to Fig. \ref{fig:BiggestSmallest_Delta}, by comparing the CFD results for the cases with the smallest and biggest clearances.
+An overview of the impact of tip clearance variations on the flow field is presented by comparing the CFD results for the cases with the smallest and biggest clearances.
 All the values presented are non-dimensionalised based on the results from the nominal clearance baseline.
-The $Span [\%]$ y-axis represents the radial direction in the gas path, going from the hub surface at the bottom, to the casing surface at the top The $\theta [\%]$ x-axis represents the circumferential direction in the gas path, with the range between 0 and 1 consisting of one passage.
+The $Span [\%]$ y-axis represents the radial direction, going from the hub surface at the bottom, to the casing surface at the top.
+The $\theta [\%]$ x-axis represents the circumferential direction, with the range between 0 and 1 consisting of one passage.